Height: 5′ 9″ Special Interests: Hockey, fly fishing, skiing

 Weight: 155 lbs.
 Turned Pro: 1992

 Birthdate: May 12, 1970 Joined PGA TOUR: 1998

 Children: Elle and Lili

 Like most young Canadians, Weir first dreamed of playing professional hockey, but his fate changed when he picked up his first golf club.
-His determination, first seen as he spent entire days in the summer hitting balls at Huron Oaks under the mentorship of Steve Bennett, and then later as a star on the Brigham Young University golf team, helped him achieve great success in the early years of his professional career on the Canadian Tour, where he won Rookie of the Year Honours in 1993 and led the Order of Merit in 1997, before reaching the PGA Tour in 1998.
+His determination was first seen as he spent entire days in the summer hitting balls at Huron Oaks under the mentorship of Steve Bennett, and then later as a star on the Brigham Young University golf team.
+This determination helped him achieve great success in the early years of his professional career on the Canadian Tour, where he won Rookie of the Year Honours in 1993 and led the Order of Merit in 1997, before reaching the PGA TOUR in 1998.

-In 1999, Weir won his first PGA Tour title at the 1999 Air Canada Championship with a two-stroke victory over Fred Funk, becoming the first Canadian to win on Tour since Richard Zokol won the 1992 Greater Milwaukee Open and the first Canadian to win on native soil since Pat Fletcher won the 1954 Canadian Open.
-In 2000, Weir became the first Canadian to play in the President's Cup, where he led the international team with a 3-2-0 record.
-Mike made his fifth consecutive President's Cup appearance in 2009.
-He was named to the President's Cup team in 2003, 2005, and 2007, where he won the final match play round over Tiger Woods, on Canadian soil.
-Weir would go on to win four more tournaments on the PGA Tour before the defining moment of his career to date at the 2003 Masters.
+Weir won his first PGA TOUR title at the 1999 Air Canada Championship with a two-stroke victory over Fred Funk, becoming the first Canadian to win on TOUR since Richard Zokol won the 1992 Greater Milwaukee Open, and the first Canadian to win on native soil since Pat Fletcher won the 1954 Canadian Open.
+In 2000, Weir became the first Canadian to play in the President’s Cup, where he led the international team with a 3-2-0 record.
+Mike made his fifth consecutive President’s Cup appearance in 2009.
+He was named to the President’s Cup team in 2003, 2005, and 2007, where he won the final match play round over Tiger Woods, on Canadian soil.
+Weir would go on to win four more tournaments on the PGA TOUR before the defining moment of his career to date at the 2003 Masters.

 Mike Weir has enjoyed success in golf unmatched by any other Canadian, but in his mind, there is still plenty of work to do when your goal is to be one of the best in the world.